Somerset County Child Custody Lawyers

 Dedicated to Protecting Your Parental Rights

 Any divorce is challenging, but when children are involved, the process can become even more complicated.
 At DeTommaso Law Group, we work hard to help parents achieve the right custody arrangement for their situation.
-Our Somerset County child custody attorneys are committed to doing whatever it takes to protect our clients’ rights as parents.
+Our Somerset County child custody attorneys are committed to doing whatever it takes to protect our clients’ rights as parents and for their family.

 To schedule a free consultation with one of our experienced divorce lawyers, call (908) 274-3028 now.
 We serve clients in Morris County, Middlesex County, Hunterdon County, Union County, and throughout the State of New Jersey.